 - Be honest.
 The more you reveal, the better equipped your therapist is to help you.

 - Schedule your sessions at times when you know you can relax and focus.
 Sometimes it can help to book online sessions at Thriveworks so you can meet your counselor at your convenience from the comfort of your home.

 - Take notes.

 - Stay positive.
 Your mental health is a marathon, not a sprint.
 Don’t get discouraged if you don’t see changes right away.
 But with the right help, you will eventually see positive changes.

 Schedule Your Session with a Thriveworks Psychologist

 When you call the Thriveworks office during our extended hours in Boulder, CO, you will reach a human, not a voicemail, and get scheduled to see your psychologist in as few as 24-48 hours.
 Our counselors also like to be available to their clients whenever they’re needed.
-One of the benefits of enrollment at Thriveworks is email and phone access to your top-rated, licensed provider between sessions.
+One of the benefits of becoming a Thriveworks member is email and phone access to your top-rated, licensed provider between sessions.
 We also offer free educational resources like e-books and videos.

 Reach out today and get ready to meet the Thriveworks psychologist in Boulder, CO who can help support you on your mental health journey.
 We look forward to taking your call!